-Gatwick Airport Station is on the Brighton to London Main Line.
-Gatwick's publicity makes much of its "excellent rail connections" but in practice the main connections are to Brighton and to London Victoria which are normally heavily used with high levels of crowding.
+Gatwick Airport station is on the Brighton to London main line.
+Gatwick's publicity makes much of its "excellent rail connections" but in practice the main connections are to Brighton and to London Victoria and are normally heavily used with high levels of crowding.
 Victoria has insufficient platforms, resulting in delays outside the station.
 Overcrowding on the Brighton-London line is severe during the rush hours.
-Gatwick says its rail modelling shows that no significant crowding is expected with the Gatwick expansion, assuming delivery of improvements planned by Network Rail.
-Nevertheless, the project accounts for an increase of up to 4% of people standing on busy commuter services through south London and the impact will be exacerbated with the presence of luggage.
+Gatwick says its rail modelling shows that no significant crowding is expected to result from its proposals, assuming delivery of improvements planned by Network Rail.
+Nevertheless, the project accounts for an increase of up to 4% of people standing on busy commuter services through south London and the impact will be exacerbated by the presence of luggage.